mmathea1/cs-interdisciplinary-approach/README.md

 # cs-interdisciplinary-approach

-Repo for all the exercises in CS: AIA and coursera course
+Repo for all the exercises in CS:AIA and coursera course